iter8-tools/canary-tekton-example/README.md

 Tasks related to load generation for demonstration purposes:

-- **generate-uid** -- generate a unique UUID by which to link tasks together
 - **identify-endpoint** -- identify the application endpoint
 - **generate-load** -- generate load
 - **stop-load-generation** -- terminate the load generation

-Cleanup tasks (finally tasks):
+Tasks related to cleanup:

+- **generate-uid** -- generate a unique UUID by which to link tasks together
 - **cleanup-scratch-workspace** -- delete any intermediate files
 - **cleanup-source-workspace** -- delete source code and any intermediate files